recrypto/woocommerce-steem/README.md

 - Steem (STEEM)
 - Steem Backed Dollars (SBD)

+## Limitation
+- Currently works USD but will support with various fiat currencies in the next versions.

 ## Note
 You will <strong>NOT</strong> require any Steem keys for this plugin to work.
 You just have to provide your Steem username and you're good to go.